deltice/test-site/docs/en/doc2.md

       - cd website && npm install && GIT_USER=test-site-bot npm run publish-gh-pages
 ```

 The `crowdin` command uses a `crowdin.yaml` file that should be placed in your project directory to configure how and what files are uploaded/downloaded.
-Here is the an example `crowdin.yaml` file that should also work for you:
+Here is an example `crowdin.yaml` file that should also work for you:

 ```yaml
 project_identifier_env: CROWDIN_PROJECT_ID